AmomentOfMusic/Zotero_scrivener_picker_windows/README.md

 9. Cite away!
 You should now be able to call the picker by using the keyboard shortcut for bibliogrphy/citation set by Scrivener.
 If Zotero is not already open, this script will launch the application in a minimized window.
 The picker will launch once the betterbibtex plugin is fully loaded, which might take a couple of seconds.
 You can check what the keyboard shortcut preset is by clicking the **Format** menu and seeing what is listed next to **bibliography/citations.** Search for the source you need by typing in author name or title, as you would using word or libreoffice plugin.
 You can also add a colon and a number to include the page number.
 Press enter when you are done.
 Voilà!

 > *Note: The preset shortcut in Scrivener didn't work for me, I think because there were two key combinations set for some reason...
-I fixed this problem by changing the keyboard shortcut under **tools/options/keyboard**.
+I fixed this problem by changing the keyboard shortcut under **File > Options > Keyboard**.
 Search for "citations" and edit the keyboard shortcut as you please.
 I use CTR+G*

 10. When ready, compile scrivener into an odt file.
 Scan using Zotero as detailed in [this video](https://youtu.be/WO116kjtUow?t=357).